code-hyker/open-source-with-pradumna/pages/How-to/guide/adding-issue-template.md

 ## Adding an Issue Template

-On GitHub,if you want to address any issue such as a change in your repository's code,you can manually create an issue-template for your repository.Addind an issue template for a repository requires certain simple steps to be followed.
+On GitHub,if you want to address any issue such as a change in your repository's code,you can manually create an issue-template for your repository.Adding an issue template for a repository requires certain simple steps to be followed.

 ### Steps for adding an issue template :